diliprk/SmartCityVisualization/DataVisualisation/ReadMe.md

 ### Data Visualization:
 [Bokeh](https://bokeh.pydata.org/en/latest/) was used  extensively to build all the visualizations for this project.
-It is recommended to have [Anaconda installed](https://conda.io/docs/user-guide/install/index.html) to load the `TrafficEnergySavings.ipynb` jupyter notebook and the python script in this folder.
+It is recommended to have [Anaconda installed](https://conda.io/docs/user-guide/install/index.html) to load the `TrafficEnergySavings.ipynb` jupyter notebook and the Bokeh data visualization dashboard (`VTASSL.py`) in this Git folder.
 Thereafter,
 1. Open *Anaconda Prompt* or Terminal.
 2. Install the required packages using `conda install bokeh pandas` directly into the root (or base) environment or in your [custom environment](https://conda.io/docs/user-guide/getting-started.html#managing-environments).
 3. Change the Directory to the folder where you have downloaded this repository and then launch Jupyter Notebook by typing `jupyter notebook`.
 After that you can open the `TrafficEnergySavings.ipynb` in your Web Browser.
+4. To load the Bokeh Data Visualization dashboard (`VTASSL.py`) you have to call a *bokeh server* application by typing the command `bokeh serve --show VTASSL.py`

-All the visualizations that are in the jupyter notebook has also been made available as standalone external visualizations and uploaded in a heroku server.
-You can see and interact with the visualisations in this link below: http://smartstreetlighting.herokuapp.com/
+The Bokeh data visualization dashboard has also been published in a heroku server.
+You can see and interact with the visualisations online  in this link below: http://smartstreetlighting.herokuapp.com/

 The following are the visualizations built for this project using Bokeh: